-When configuring Jet Essentials to work with NAV 2013's Web Service, it can be helpful to test the setup to make sure the Web Service is working as expected.
+When configuring the Jet Excel add-in to work with NAV 2013's Web Service, it can be helpful to test the setup to make sure the Web Service is working as expected.

 In this MSDN article , Microsoft provides an easy test.